Brewery Contreras

 New brewery hall

 Marcel renovates the brewing hall.
-It is still in use to brew the beers in the traditional way.
+It hasn't changed since.
+So the brewery still brews in the traditional way.

 1957